Travel guide

 Beyond Seoul and Busan, South Korea offers other unmissable destinations where you'll also need your eSIM:

-- Jeju Island: The volcanic island south of the country, famous for its unique landscapes, lavender fields, and Mount Hallasan.
+• Jeju Island: The volcanic island south of the country, famous for its unique landscapes, lavender fields, and Mount Hallasan.
 Coverage is very good throughout the island.

 K-drama fans will find an authentic theme park in South Korea.
-Many locations from famous series — from "Crash Landing on You" to "Goblin" — are scattered throughout the country, and you'll need the Naver app to find them and data to navigate to them.
+Many locations of famous series — from "Crash Landing on You" to "Goblin" — are scattered throughout the country, and you'll need the Naver app to find them and data to navigate to them.

 5. How to activate your eSIM for South Korea